kraimbaud/docker-env-php/README.md

     http://site.dev:8080

 Login: root, Password: root.
-(You can change this config in you docker-compose.yml file)
+(You can change this config in you docker-compose.yml file).

 ### Git Config

-Config your git name and email in the **docker/php/bootstrap.sh** file
+Config your git name and email in the **docker/php/bootstrap.sh** file.

     git config --global user.email "you@example.com"
     git config --global user.name "Your Name"

+If you want to ignore some files globally, add them in **docker/php/git/.gitignore**.
+Rebuild the image after this modification.
+    *~
+    .DS_Store
+    .idea/*

 ### SSH Config